agrawal-d/cph/README.md

 ## Dependencies

-* The gcc, g++, python3 and rustc must be installed and should be accesible from the terminal/command prompt for support of their languages.
+* gcc, g++, python3 and rustc must be installed and should be accesible from the terminal/command prompt for support of their languages.
 * For competitive companion support, download the extension.

 ## About